AARP (American Association of Retired Persons)

 Of, relating to, or being within the intestine.

-The study (or the science of the study) of the patterns, causes, and effects of health and disease conditions in defined populations.
+Epidemiology is the study of the patterns, causes, and effects of health and disease conditions in populations.
 It is the cornerstone of public health, and informs policy decisions and evidence-based medicine by identifying risk factors for disease and targets for preventive medicine.

 Escherichia coli (E. coli)